As the focus on reducing emissions and improving energy efficiency grows, insulating the pipes within a building has become more important.

 Here are the steps you need to follow.

-Step 1: Beginning installation
+Step one: Beginning installation

 To install pipe wrap insulation, tape one end of the insulation to the pipe.
 Then, wrap the insulation around the pipe, aiming for tight spiral loops with overlaps of half an inch or more.

-Step 2: Ensuring full coverage
+Step two: Ensuring full coverage

 When installing pipe wrap insulation, it is crucial to ensure that no areas are left exposed and that the insulation doesn’t slip as you move along the pipe.

-Step 3: Completing installation
+Step three: Completing installation

 When you reach the end of a pipe or the end of the insulation, simply tape the insulation into place.